-- There were 126 arrests for murders or firearm-involved arrests in 2014.
-The typical arrestee in 2014 was 25 years old (median age), male, and Black (70%). - Those arrested for more serious, violent offenses tended to have more significant criminal histories, both in terms of the number of prior arrests, but also the type of prior arrests. - Conviction rates varied by type of arrest charge, with more serious arrest charges somewhat more likely to result in conviction.
+- In 2014, there were 364 murder or firearm-involved arrests, down slightly from previous years. - Those arrested typically were male and black (78%).
+The median age at time of arrest was 24 years. - Those arrested for more serious, violent offenses tended to have more significant criminal histories, both in terms of the number of prior arrests, but also the type of prior arrests. - Conviction rates varied by type of arrest charge, but generally hovered around 40-45% for most types of arrest charges.